muammar-yacoob/InteractivePortfolio3D/README.md

   }
   ```
 ### Setup GitHub Pages
-Publish with GitHub Pages: In your forked repository's settings, navigate to "Pages" and select your main branch as the source.
+Publish with GitHub Pages: In your forked repository's settings, navigate to "Pages" and select your the `gh-pages` branch as the source.
 GitHub will provide a URL to access your project online.

 ### Embed in Your Website:
 ```html
 <iframe src="https://yourusername.github.io/your-repository-name/" width="960" height="540" allowfullscreen="allowfullscreen"></iframe>